 If the medical history does not pinpoint the etiology, then the doctor will conduct an endocrine or hormone evaluation.
 If the hormone levels are normal, the diagnosis is idiopathic or of “unknown etiology.”

-Examples of adult gynecomastia
+Examples of Adult Gynecomastia

 Adult Gynecomastia and Pseudogynecomastia

 Unlike gynecomastia, in which the male breast is enlarged due to glandular tissue, pseudogynecomastia development is due to increase in fat deposits.
 The condition is usually attributed to weight gain and/or aging.
-The average pseudogynecomastia patient states that as a teenager his chest was normal, but the condition developed later in life as he gained weight and aged.
+The average pseudogynecomastia patient states that as a teenager their chest was normal, but the condition developed later in life as they gained weight and aged.
 A pseudogynecomastia patient will often get a pleasing result with just liposuction.

 The term “male menopause” is sometimes used to describe decreasing testosterone levels related to aging.
 Many physicians also use the term “andropause” to describe age-related hormone changes in men.
 Other medical terms describe this condition as well, including testosterone deficiency syndrome, androgen deficiency of the aging male, and late-onset male hypogonadism.
 Regardless of the term, it describes decreasing testosterone levels with advanced aging.
 The chart below illustrates the slow decline in testosterone levels in the bloodstream.

-Low testosterone levels (Low-T)
+Low Testosterone Levels (Low-T)

 When women go into menopause, ovulation stops and hormone production rapidly decreases in a relatively short time span.
 In men, the production of testosterone declines over a period of many years.
 The symptoms arise gradually and are often unrecognized.

-8 Signs and symptoms of Male Menopause
+8 Signs and Symptoms of Male Menopause

 A serum testosterone blood test is the best way to determine a low or reduced testosterone level.
 It is not uncommon for men who have a lower-than-normal testosterone level to show minimal or no signs or symptoms.
 In these cases, no treatment is necessary.
 Following are the eight signs and symptoms of male menopause: